Jeep Wagoneer Insurance Rates

 Rates are averaged for all Jeep Wagoneer models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-- You may be able to save around $210 per year just by shopping early and online
+- You may be able to save approximately $210 per year simply by shopping early and online

-- Increasing physical damage deductibles could save up to $850 each year
+- Increasing deductibles can save approximately $850 each year

 Rate Tables and Charts